korewireless/OmniCore-C-Device-SDK/doc/user_guide.md

     * Repeated connection issues will increase the penalty over time, up to a max of approximately 15 minutes.
     * Some randomness is added to each delay calculation in order to distribute connection attempts across a fleet of devices.

-Backoff penalties don't affect devices that have successfully connected to Cloud IoT Core.
+Backoff penalties don't affect devices that have successfully connected to OmniCore.

 ### Memory limiter